clamsproject/mmif/README.md

 - [ ] Test all examples to see whether they match the schema.
 - [ ] Check all pages
 - [ ] Final updates to `CHANGELOG.md`.
-- [ ] Submit and merge to master branch.
+- [ ] Submit all changes (including ones that were made automatically, like the changes to the config file in the documentation directory) and merge to the main branch.